2003HondaCivic/BinPatch/README.md

 ```
 ## Usage - Creating patches

 Take the original binary and modified binary and put them into the cooresponding sections in the patch file generator, along with any other desired options.
-Click patch and "New Patch.patch" should be generated in the current working directory.
+Click generate and "New Patch.patch" should be generated in the current working directory.

 BinPatch was primarily made with [instruction patching](https://www.tripwire.com/state-of-security/ghidra-101-binary-patching) in mind (however it will work with any file).
 I prefer [Ghidra](https://github.com/NationalSecurityAgency/ghidra) or [x64dbg](https://x64dbg.com/) to patch binaries.